Action film: United Kingdom

-The Britishness of UK-produced action and adventure films vary and are often obscured or gone unnoticed.
-Others feature predominantly British casts and settings that that suggest Britishness, or are adaptations from well-known examples of British popular fiction featuring characters like James Bond or Sherlock Holmes as seen in Guy Ritchie's two adaptations: Sherlock Holmes (2009) and Sherlock Holmes: A Game of Shadows (2011).
-Tasker described these British action films as different from the Hollywood form also not removed from it in terms of style.
+The Britishness of UK-produced action and adventure films vary and are often obscure or go unnoticed.
+Others feature predominantly British casts and settings that suggest Britishness, or are adaptations from well-known examples of British popular fiction, featuring characters like James Bond or Sherlock Holmes, as seen in Guy Ritchie's two adaptations: Sherlock Holmes (2009) and Sherlock Holmes: A Game of Shadows (2011).
+Tasker described these British action films as different from the Hollywood form, but also not removed from it in terms of style.

-Tasker wrote that, despite their longevity and commercial and cultural prominence, the British James Bond films rarely serve as exemplars of the action films but more as outliers and strong influences on the genre.
-While Larry Gross described the series as "the progenitor of the high-tech action film" and they exemplified "The characteristics of the modern Hollywood action thriller", featuring usually violent action over plot and characterisation, low narrative complexity, and a series of set pieces and chase scenes as well as Bond's one-liners after dispatching a foe.
-Historian James Chapman said that "the Britishness of the Bond films has been one of their main selling points, a factor which differentiates them from all the other action movies which have followed in their wake."
+Tasker wrote that, despite their longevity and commercial and cultural prominence, the British James Bond films rarely serve as exemplars, but more as outliers and strong influences on the genre.
+While Larry Gross described the series as "the progenitor of the high-tech action film" and how they exemplified "the characteristics of the modern Hollywood action thriller", featuring usually violent action over plot and characterisation, low narrative complexity, and a series of set pieces and chase scenes, as well as Bond's one-liners after dispatching a foe.
+Historian James Chapman said that "the Britishness of the Bond films has been one of their main selling points, a factor which differentiates them from all the other action movies which have followed in their wake".

 Reception

 Most martial arts films made before the mid-1960s were Cantonese-language productions.
 In comparison, Mandarin-language films were an integral part of Hong Kong cinema due to the influx of Shanghai film talent in the postwar period.
 These films were targeted at the more educated and more refined middle-class audiences who saw themselves as above the contemporary martial arts films.

-Scott Higgins wrote in 2008 in Cinema Journal that Hollywood action films are both one of the most popular and popularly derided of contemporary cinema genres, stating that "in mainstream discourse, the genre is regularly lambasted for favoring spectacle over finely tuned narrative."
-Bordwell echoed this in his book, The Way Hollywood Tells It, writing that the reception to the genre as being "the emblem of what Hollywood does worst."
+Scott Higgins wrote in 2008 in Cinema Journal that Hollywood action films are both one of the most popular and popularly derided of contemporary cinema genres, stating that "in mainstream discourse, the genre is regularly lambasted for favoring spectacle over finely tuned narrative".
+Bordwell echoed this in his book, The Way Hollywood Tells It, writing that the reception to the genre as being "the emblem of what Hollywood does worst".

-Tasker wrote that when action and adventure films secured awards, it is often in categories such as visual effects and sound editing.
+Tasker wrote that, when action and adventure films secured awards, it is often in categories such as visual effects and sound editing.